Optimal Liquidation under Partial Information with Price Impact: Introduction

-The first step in the analysis of a control problem with partial information is to derive an equivalent problem under full information via stochastic filtering.
-Hence we have to determine the dynamics of the conditional distribution of $Y_t$ given the bid price history up to time $t$.
-Note that this provides a further rationale for modelling the bid price as a marked point process: the strong non-normality of short-period returns implies that it is very problematic to use high frequency data as input for the numerical solution of the filtering equations in the classical setup where observations are modelled as a Brownian motion with drift, as the resulting filters become extremely unstable.
-Instead one should take the structure of the observation process seriously and work in a point process model.
-We use the reference probability approach to derive the filtering equations for our model.
-In this way we circumvent the issue that the information available to the investor depends on her liquidation strategy.
-We end up with a control problem whose state process $X$ consists of the stock price, the inventory level, and the filter process.
+The first step in the analysis of a control problem with partial information is to formulate an equivalent problem under full information via stochastic filteringand hence to derive the stochastic filtering equations for our setup.
+These equations describe the dynamics of the conditional distribution of $Y_t$ given the bid price history up to time $t$.
+Note that this provides a further rationale for modelling the bid price as a marked point process.
+In fact, the strong non-normality of short-period returns implies that it is problematic to use high frequency data as input in the numerical solution of the classical filtering equations for models with diffusive observation process, as the resulting filters may become unstable.
+To overcome this issue we prefer to work in a point process framework.
+We use the reference probability approach to give a rigorous construction of our model and to derive the filtering equations.
+We end up with a control problem whose state process, denoted by $X$, consists of the stock price, the inventory level, and the filter process.
 We provide a detailed mathematical analysis of this problem.
 The form of the asset return dynamics implies that $X$ is a piecewise deterministic Markov process (PDMP) so that we rely on control theory for PDMPs; a general introduction to this theory is given in \citet{davis1993markov} or in \citet{bauerle-rieder-book}.
 We establish the dynamic programming equation for the value function and we derive conditions on the data of the problem that guarantee the continuity of the value function.
 This requires a careful analysis of the behaviour of the value function close to the boundary of the state space.
-As a further step we characterize the value function as the unique continuous viscosity solution of the Hamilton-Jacobi-Bellman (HJB) partial integro-differential equation associated with the problem and we give an example showing that in general the HJB equation does not admit a classical solution.
+As a further step we characterize the value function as the unique continuous viscosity solution of the Hamilton-Jacobi-Bellman (HJB) partial integro-differential equation and we give an example showing that in general the HJB equation does not admit a classical solution.
 Moreover, we prove a novel comparison theorem for the HJB equation which is valid in more general PDMP setups.
 A comparison principle is necessary to ensure the convergence of numerical schemes to the value function, see \citet{barles1991}.

 The paper closes with a section on applications.
 We discuss properties of the optimal liquidation rate and of the expected liquidation profit and we use a finite difference approximation of the HJB equation to analyze the influence of the temporary and permanent price impact parameters on the form of the optimal liquidation rate.
 Among others, we find that for certain parameter constellations the optimal strategy displays a surprising gambling behaviour of the trader that cannot be guessed upfront and we give an economic interpretation that is based on the form of the HJB equation.
 Moreover, we study the additional liquidation profit from the use of a filtering model, and we report results from a small calibration study that provides further support for our model.